mparke/blog/_posts/2016-05-26-Getting-started-with-the-new-manager.md

 (Linode Manager) and callback URL (http://localhost:3000/oauth/callback).
 Then hit Register.
 Make sure to save the client id and secret to a file.

+Note: if you pick a callback url that is not on localhost:3000, you will need to update the APP_ROOT variable in src/constants.js to point to the different server.

 Now clone the Manager [repo](https://github.com/linode/manager).
 Make sure npm is installed then run the following to pull in all dependencies: